 An extremely thorough, engaging presentation of the framework of Seventh-day Adventist beliefs.

-The author was born in Oxford and grew up in a countryside village in Oxfordshire.
+Marc Rasell was born in Oxford and grew up in a countryside village in Oxfordshire.
 He became a member of the Anglican Church at the age of 12 where he heard the Word of God and was converted.
 He later went on to become a Seventh-day Adventist after accepting the Sabbath truth.
 He studied at Newbold College, Bracknell and received a BA in Theology and then an MA in Religion, accredited by Andrews University.
-Following that, he spent a year in South Korea teaching English as a foreign language and taught some Bible lessons.
-While he was in South Korea he got married and returned to England.
-He eventually found employment with the church and worked for a couple of years at the Adventist Discovery Centre office in the British Union Conference of Seventh-day Adventists in Watford.
-He was then called by the church to work as a ministerial intern and then as a licensed minister for the South England Conference of Seventh-day Adventists in East Anglia and Cornwall.
-He is currently serving as an elder of the Bodmin Seventh-day Adventist Church and as a part-time self-employed colporteur (literature evangelist) selling church books on health, the Bible, and children's stories.
-He also writes books about church topics.
-He lives in Cornwall and has three children.
+He spent a year in South Korea teaching English as a foreign language and some Bible lessons.
+He worked for a couple of years at the Adventist Discovery Centre at the British Union Conference of Seventh-day Adventists in Watford.
+He was called by the church to work as a ministerial intern and then as a licensed minister for the South England Conference of Seventh-day Adventists in East Anglia and Cornwall.
+He currently is a member of a church in Cornwall where he writes and promotes the beliefs of the Seventh-day Adventist church.